kean/NukeUI/README.md

 # NukeUI

 A comprehensive solution for displaying lazily loaded images on Apple platforms.

-It uses [Nuke](https://github.com/kean/Nuke) for loading images and has all customization options you can possibly imagine.
-It also supports animated GIFs rendering thanks to [Gifu](https://github.com/kaishin/Gifu).

 The library contains two types:

 - `LazyImage` for SwiftUI
 - `LazyImageView` for UIKit and AppKit

 Both views have an equivalent sets of APIs.

+The library uses [Nuke](https://github.com/kean/Nuke) for loading images and has many customization options.
+It also supports GIF rendering thanks to [Gifu](https://github.com/kaishin/Gifu).
+GIF is [not the most](https://web.dev/replace-gifs-with-videos/) efficient format, so NukeUI also supports playing short videos out of the box.

 ## Usage